Skip to content

 A Dimension is a hierarchical structure that organizes data into levels, where each level represents a different granularity of information.
 For example, a "Location" dimension might have levels for "Country", "State", and "City".

 Dimensions have the following fields: - "id": - required - Type: string (max length 100 characters) - Description: A unique identifier for each entry in the dimension table. - Constraints: Must be unique across the entire table and serves as the primary key. - "parent_id": - optional (required for levels > 0) - Type: string (max length 100 characters) - Description: A reference to the "id" of the parent entry in the same table - "level": - required - Type: integer (non-negative, >= 0) - Description: Indicates the hierarchy level of the dimension, starting at 0 for the top level. - "label": - optional - Type: string (max length 255 characters) - Description: A human-readable label for the dimension entry.
-This is the default fallback label for plotting etc. purposes if no other label is provided. - "description": - optional - Type: string - Description: A detailed description of the dimension entry.
+This is the default fallback label for plotting etc. purposes if no other label is provided. - "description": - optional - Type: string - Description: A detailed description of the dimension entry. - "color": - optional - Type: string (must be a valid hex color code, e.g., "#RRGGBB") - Description: A color associated with the dimension entry, which can be used for visualization purposes.

 At the data level, dimensions receive more checks to ensure the hierarchy is consistent and valid.